Quercus lobata: Reproduction

+Fire ecology

+Valley oaks can tolerate low- to mid-severity wildfires, as historically valley oak woodlands burned on a yearly basis.
+Young saplings and seedlings may be top-killed, while large specimens' thick bark provides resistance to fire.
+Smaller trees can resprout from the root crown, while larger trees tend to put out epicormic sprouts after a fire.
+Fire helps maintain valley oak habitat and limit the spread of advancing Coulter and Ponderosa pines.
+Fire scars can damage trees and provide an entry point for heart-rot fungi.
+Acorns buried by California scrub jays usually survive fires and these can aid in oak woodland regeneration.

+Wildlife interactions

-A variety of mammals and birds eat the acorns, including the acorn woodpecker, California scrub jay, yellow-billed magpie, and California ground squirrel.
+A variety of mammals and birds eat the acorns, including the acorn woodpecker, California scrub jay, yellow-billed magpie, California ground squirrel, black tailed deer, feral pigs and cattle.
 The acorns are also attacked by bruchid beetles, but can survive moderate levels of infestation.
+Swainson's hawks use large valley oaks as nesting sites and they are a preferred foraging substrate for Bullock's oriole and the house wren.

 Globular galls are frequently attached to twigs of mature specimens of valley oak.
 These house the larval stage of small indigenous wasps Andricus quercuscalifornicus.
 A related wasp species, Feron kingi, produces small red conical galls on leaf surfaces.
 The valley oak is the only known food plant of Chionodes petalumensis caterpillars.
+Oak mistletoe is a common hemiparasite of the valley oak, and forms conspicuous green clumps that are especially visibly in winter when the tree has lost its leaves.

 Uses

 The acorns are sweet and edible; Native Americans including the Southern Paiute people roasted them and ground the edible portion into meal to make into bread and mush.

 Difficulties in acquiring valley oak wood as well as issues stemming from its drying such as cracking and warping have shifted its consumption from a general purpose lumber to a primarily niche product.
 Valley oak wood has a small, but significant market for use in cabinetry though, and is also suitable for hardwood flooring.
 Tyloses present in the pores of valley oak wood increase its impermeability to fluids allowing it to be used in the production of water-tight vessels.
 Such vessels include wine barrels where valley oak wood sees limited role in the composition of and where it has similar properties to other white oaks such as a reduced tannin load compared to the red oaks and an open grain that allows for an increased transfer of oxygen.